smart-data-models/dataModel.Transportation/CityWork/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be CityWork'
+      description: NGSI Entity type.
+It has to be CityWork
       enum:
         - CityWork
       type: string